thosgood/this-weeks-finds/markdown/201-250/week207.md

 Now, the way Hawking likes to calculate things in this sort of problem is using a "Euclidean path integral".
-This is a rather controversial approach - hence his grin when he said it's the "only sane way" to do these calculations - but let's not worry about that.
-Suffice it to say that we replace the time variable "t" in all our calculations by "it", do a bunch of calculations, and then replace "it" by "t" again at the end.
+This is a rather controversial approach --- hence his grin when he said it's the "only sane way" to do these calculations --- but let's not worry about that.
+Suffice it to say that we replace the time variable "$t$" in all our calculations by "$it$", do a bunch of calculations, and then replace "$it$" by "$t$" again at the end.
 This trick is called "Wick rotation".
 In the middle of this process, we hope all our formulas involving the geometry of 4d *spacetime* have magically become formulas involving the geometry of 4d